Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 LIVING ROOM SOURCES

-PAINT: Valspar Snowcap White (Eggshell for walls and semigloss for trim and fireplace) available at Lowes
+PAINT: Valspar Snowcap White (Satin for walls and semigloss for trim and fireplace) available at Lowes

 FLOOR STAIN: Fusion Stain and Finishing Oil in Cappuccino available on Amazon

-LOVESEAT: I bought mine locally, but it is available from Overstock
+LOVESEAT: I bought mine locally, and no longer see where it is available online.

 CHARCOAL PATTERNED PILLOW: Target